 In the event of the fire alarm sounding, all visitors should be escorted to the assembly point by their host.
-Visitors should not leave the area before notifying the senior person present.
+Visitors should not leave the area before notifying their host.

 Work At Height

 The council will take all reasonable steps to provide a safe working environment for all employees who may be affected by work at height activities.